golf1052/venmo-for-slack/README.md

 # YHackSlackPack Venmo Slash Command

-### The Venmo API has recently become [unavailable](https://twitter.com/venmodev/status/694304863912497152) (but my API key still works).
-Hopefully it becomes available again in the future.

 Now you have no excuse not to pay your boss back for lunch.
+Also it sends you a message on Slack when you receive a charge.
+Now you really have no reason.

 Supports
 - View balance
 - Pay/Charge by username, phone, or email
 - View pending Venmos
 - Complete/reject a pending Venmo
+- Notifications through Slack (need to configure webhook url in app settings)

 # Usage
 - venmo balance